DFS on Trees

 Think like a node

 The key to solving tree problems using DFS is to think from the perspective of a node instead of looking at the whole tree.
 This is in line with how recursion is written.
-Reason from a node, make sure you consider all the cases and let recursion takes care of the rest.
-Provided you have a good understanding of the problem at hand, there are two things you want to think about:
+Reason from a node's perspective, decide how the current node should be proceeded, then recurse on children and let recursion take care of the rest.

 What states do we need to maintain to compute the return value for the current node.
 For example, to know if the current node's value is larger than its parent we have to maintain the parent's value as a state.
 State becomes DFS's function arguments.
 Use states to pass information from parent to children.